A Danilov-type formula for toric origami manifolds via localization of index: Computation of the local contribution

 Let $X$ be a $2n$-dimensional symplectic manifold equipped with a Hamiltonian torus action of an $n$-dimensional torus $G$.
 We assume that there exists a $G$-equivariant pre-quantizing line bundle $L_X\to X$.
 Let $\mu_X:X\to {\mathfrak g}^*={\rm Lie}(G)^*$ and $\Delta_X=\mu_X(X)$ be the corresponding moment map and the Delzant polytope.
 We take and fix an $m$-dimensional face $\Delta'$ of $\Delta_X$ and a point $\xi$ in the relative interior ${\rm int}(\Delta')$.
 Let $F:=\mu_X^{-1}(\xi)$ be the $m$-dimensional isotropic torus in $X$ and $X':=\mu_X^{-1}(\Delta')$ be the $2m$-dimensional symplectic submanifold of $X$.
 We take and fix a point $x\in F\subset X'$.
 Let $H$ be the stabilizer subgroup at $x$ with respect to $G$-action and $H^{\perp}$ the complementary orthogonal subtorus of $H$ in $G$ with respect to a rational metric of $\g$.
 Note that $H$ (resp. $H^{\perp}$) is an $n-m$-dimensional (resp. $m$-dimensional) subtorus of $G$.
 We denote the inclusion map of Lie-algebra and its dual by $\iota_{H}:{\rm Lie}(H)=\h\to \g$ and $\iota_{H}^*:\g^*\to\h^*$ respectively.

 We first give following comments. \begin{itemize} \item Since the computation is purely local, we do not need the compactness of $\Delta_X$.
-In fact we only use a part of the Delzant condition near $\xi$. \item We fix a $G$-invariant $\omega$-compatible almost complex structure on $X$ so that it also induces a $G$-invariant $\omega$-compatible almost complex structure on the inverse image of each face of $\Delta_X$. \item $F$ is a Lagrangian torus in the symplectic submanifold $X'$. \item $F$ can be described as the orbit $F=G\cdot x=H^{\perp}\cdot x$. \item The intersection $H\cap H^{\perp}$ is a finite Abelian group. \item The moment map image $(\iota_H^*\circ\mu)(x)=\iota_H^*(\xi)$ of $x$ with respect to the $H$-action is an element in the weight lattice $\h_{\Z}^*$. \item The argument below still holds when there exists a finite subgroup of $G$ which acts trivially on $X$.
+In fact we only use a part of the Delzant condition near $\xi$. \item We fix a $G$-invariant $\omega$-compatible almost complex structure on $X$ so that it also induces a $G$-invariant $\omega$-compatible almost complex structure on the inverse image of each face of $\Delta_X$. \item $F$ is a Lagrangian torus in the symplectic submanifold $X'$. \item $F$ can be described as the orbit $F=G\cdot x=H^{\perp}\cdot x$. \item The intersection $H\cap H^{\perp}$ is a finite Abelian group. \item Since $x$ is a fixed point with respect the $H$-action, the moment map image $(\iota_H^*\circ\mu)(x)=\iota_H^*(\xi)$ of $x$ with respect to the $H$-action is an element in the weight lattice $\h_{\Z}^*$. \item The argument below still holds when there exists a finite subgroup of $G$ which acts trivially on $X$.
 In fact in the proof of Lemma~\ref{locinddisc} we deal with the symplectic toric manifold $X_1$ for which such a subgroup $H\cap H_1\cap H_1^{\perp}$ may exist. \end{itemize}

 If $Y$ is a smooth manifold and $Y'$ is its smooth submanifold, then we denote the normal bundle of $Y'$ in $Y$ by $\nu_Y(Y')$.
 We also denote the fiber at $y\in Y'$ by $\nu_Y(Y')_y$.
 There exists a $G$-invariant tubular neighbourhood $N_F$ of $F$ and $G$-equivariant diffeomorphism where we use the $G$-action on the right hand side through the identification $G=H\cdot H^{\perp}=(H\times H^{\perp})/H\cap H^{\perp}$ arising from the exact sequence